Episode

 .

-to get Guy to inspect himself for injury, while Kent examines the remains
+(Chris works to get Guy to inspect himself for injury, while Kent examines the remains of the shelter)

 .